-where, as defined above, $\hat{\vec{y}}(t)$ is the observed data, interpolated to whatever step is needed by the solver.
-This error gain factor $K(t, \beta)$ can take on different forms.
-In this work, we set $K(t, \beta)=K$, thereby employing the simplest possible form of what previous work has called the parameterized observer~\cite{larsson2009}.
-If there is strong reason to suspect that the quality of the observations varies over time (e.g. significantly increased noise present at certain time intervals), then including this information in a time-varying $K(t, \beta)$ for instance by expanding the equations~\eqref{eq:pem} to resemble an extended Kalman filter (where $K(t, \beta)$ is the Kalman gain), could provide better performance when fitting.
-However, we note that previous work has shown that the parameterized observer outperforms the extended Kalman filter in practice, as tuning the hyperparameter over time is difficult~\cite{larsson2009}.
-Although for notational simplification we will use $K$ in the remaining sections, this is done without loss of generality, as implementing an extended Kalman filter can easily be done if there is a data-driven reason to require it.
+where $\hat{\vec{y}}(t)$ is the observed data interpolated to whatever step is needed by the solver.
+The error gain factor $K(t, \beta)$ can take on different forms.
+In this work, we set $K(t, \beta)=K$ as a constant, the simplest form of what previous work has called the parameterized observer \cite{larsson2009}.
+This observer form is closely related to synchronization-based stabilization of chaotic trajectories \cite{pecora1990}; here it is used inside the UDE training loop rather than as a standalone state-estimation procedure.
+If there is strong reason to suspect that the quality of the observations varies over time (e.g., much higher noise at certain time intervals), then a time-varying $K(t, \beta)$---for instance an extension of Eq.~\eqref{eq:pem} to resemble an extended Kalman filter where $K(t,\beta)$ is the Kalman gain---might give better performance when fitting.
+Previous work has nonetheless shown that the parameterized observer outperforms the extended Kalman filter in practice, as tuning the hyperparameter over time is difficult \cite{larsson2009}.
+For notational simplicity, we will use $K$ in the remaining sections, without loss of generality: an extended Kalman filter can be implemented if there is a data-driven reason to require it.